 1. Noisy neighbors – we ran into weird performance problems in Amazon AWS.
 You buy an EC2 server and on daily basis your performance fluctuates.
 But nothing changed on our end.
 Why?

-Anyway, point is this that there will be multiple managed instances on same physical server.
+There will be multiple managed instances on same physical server.
 So having a high fence around my server to prevent my resources being sucked out by other knuckleheads is important.
 I would like to see more data on how Microsoft Azure will handle this noisy neighbors.
 They probably thought this through, but I need data.

 2. What does storage/disk IO throughput look like?
+I need more information about Azure SQL Managed Instance performance.

 3. Does it make sense to keep splitting db into multiple filegroups, files to get more throughput?
 Does it make sense to have multiple db files in blob storage and how does that affect performance?